Business Continuity, Disaster Recovery and ISO22301

-Business continuity planning (BCP) involves the processes and procedures for the development, testing and maintenance of plans that will enable an organisation to continue operating during and after a disaster.
+Business continuity planning (BCP) involves the processes and procedures for the development, testing and maintenance of plans which will enable an organisation to continue operating during and after a disaster.

-Plans are typically designed to cope with incidents affecting all the organization's business-critical processes and activities, from failure of a single server, all the way through to complete loss of a major facility.
-BCP is a response to an enterprise level risk assessment.
+Plans are typically designed to cope with incidents affecting all the organisation's business-critical processes and activities, from failure of a single server all the way through to complete loss of a major facility.
+BCP is a response to an enterprise-level risk assessment.

 Disaster Recovery Planning

 Disaster Recovery Planning (DRP) usually takes place within the BCP framework.
-DRPs are usually relatively technical and will focus on the recovery of specific operations, functions, sites, services or applications.
-A single BCP might contain or refer to a number of DRPs.
+Disaster Recovery Plans are usually relatively technical and will focus on the recovery of specific operations, functions, sites, services or applications.
+A single BCP might contain or refer to a number of Disaster Recovery Plans.
 Best Practice for Disaster Recovery is set out in ISO/IEC 24762.

 The business continuity management lifecycle usually includes a series of steps: